Free Tool · Bamini ⇄ Unicode Tamil · Both Directions

 Frequently asked questions

-Paste your Bamini text into the input box.
-The converter automatically maps Bamini glyphs to Unicode Tamil characters.
+Paste your Bamini text into the left input box.
+The converter maps Bamini glyphs to Unicode Tamil characters, longest sequences first.
 Click Copy output to copy the result.
+Up to about 5,000 characters per pass works best.

 Bamini is an ASCII font — each Tamil character is mapped to a Latin keystroke.
 Without the Bamini font installed, the text shows as Latin characters.
 The converter translates the underlying ASCII codes into proper Unicode Tamil that displays correctly anywhere.